FreGeh/compSetup/README.md

     return -1; // not in A
 }
 ```

+Important to remember is that you can not only do Binary Search on a specific array, but also to find the perfect value for a specific function e.g.

 ## Prefix Sums
 We want to find out the sum of a specific $[l,r)$ interval (subarray $a_l,\dots,a_{r-1}$) in our ($0$-based) array `A`.
 The naive approach would be to calculate it for each of our $q$ queries.
 This would lead to $O(n\cdot q)$ runtime.